cap-js/docs/node.js/cds-test.md

 })
 ```

-If you prefer Jest's `expect()` functions you can just use the respective global:
+If you prefer Jest's `expect()` functions, you can just use the respective global:

 ```js
 cds.test()